-Project outcome AF Desired outcome Increased number of persons in the Outcome 2: affected communities accepting Strengthened institutional capacity to reduce risks desalinated water. associated with climate-induced socioeconomic and Sustainable environmental losses. water demand understanding in the use of Outcome 3: desalinated water.
-Strengthened awareness and ownership of adaptation Strengthened and awareness ownership of adaptation and and climate risk reduction processes at local level. climate risk reduction processes at local level.
+Project outcome AF Desired outcome Increased number of persons in the Outcome 2: Strengthened institutional capacity to reduce risks affected communities accepting desalinated water. associated with climate-induced socioeconomic and Sustainable environmental losses. water demand understanding in the use of desalinated water.
+Outcome 3: Strengthened Strengthened awareness and ownership of adaptation awareness and ownership of adaptation and climate risk reduction processes at local level. and climate risk reduction processes at local level.
 Strengthened institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses Increased understanding of the effect of climate change on water supply and thus the ability to adapt to the changes and the types of adaptation needs and options needed or available, including the need to use desalinated water judiciously.